If you are looking for the secret sauce on how to grow website traffic using social media, there is NONE.

 Scale social referral traffic by doing social media ads | Tip 9

 All the above tips are organic.
 This tip is not.
 You can only do so much to boost social traffic the organic way.
-Compliment what you are doing with an ad.
+Compliment what you are doing with a social media ad.

 Social media is pay to play now.
 You may be thinking that you are not paying anything because you are doing it yourself.
 However, isn’t your time money?
 Of course, you know that, don’t you?